vite-pwa/docs/index.md

   - icon: 💬
     title: Prompt for new content
     details: Built-in support for Vanilla JavaScript, Vue 3, React, Svelte, SolidJS and Preact
+    link: /guide/prompt-for-update
+    linkText: Prompt for new content refreshing
   - icon: ⚙️
     title: Stale-while-revalidate
     details: Automatic reload when new content is available